Frequently Asked Questions

 What kind of places will we be staying in?

 Very nice ones!
-Due to our strong local connections, we are able to negotiate very reasonable rates in some of the most desired hotels in Morocco.
+Due to our strong local connections, we are able to negotiate very reasonable rates in some of the most desired hotels in both Turkey and Morocco.
 All of our accommodations are four-star riads.

 What is included?

-The program includes: your hotel stay for the entire time in Morocco, your breakfast/brunch every day, your local transport (plane travel between Marrakesh and Fez; local buses), a few of the dinners, all the admission ticket costs, 4-5 hours of on-site lectures by Omid Safi on various aspects of Sufism and Islamic religion, licensed Moroccan tour-guides in Marrakesh and Fez.
+In Morocco: The program includes: your hotel stay for the entire time in Morocco, your breakfast/brunch every day, your local transport (plane travel between Marrakesh and Fez; local buses), a few of the dinners, all the admission ticket costs, 4-5 hours of on-site lectures by our experts on various aspects of Sufism and Islamic religion, licensed Moroccan tour-guides in Marrakesh and Fez.
 All accommodation rates are based on double-occupancy.

 What’s not included?

 Typically, your lunch and some dinners.
 Your drinks and snacks.
 Obviously, any souvenir shopping you might want to do is also not included.